 “(B) Subject to authorization in an approved budget and financial plan, any funds in the Housing Authority Rent Supplement Program Fund shall be continually available without regard to fiscal year limitation.

-“(5) For the purposes of this subsection, the term “ongoing tenant-based voucher assistance” means tenant-based voucher assistance paid for from funds appropriated to the Housing Authority Rent Supplement Program Fund pursuant to paragraph (2)(C) of this subsection.

 “(b) Rent Supplement Program Project-Based Allocation Fund.

 (1) There is established as a special fund the Rent Supplement Program Project-Based Allocation Fund, which shall be administered by the Department of Housing and Community Development in accordance with paragraph (3) of this subsection.